 It is the unique combination of our imperfections as individuals that often creates a strong family bond because we grow together and learn how to overcome them.

-As the great metaphysical writer Louise Hay would say, we are all doing the best we can where we are at the moment.
+As the great metaphysical writer, Louise Hay said, we are all doing the best we can where we are at the moment.

-And in any case, when it all gets too much I like to make myself a strong coffee and ask myself the eternal question “what would Oprah do”?
+And in any case, when it all gets too much I like to make myself a strong coffee and ask myself the eternal question “what would Mary Poppins do”?

 That’s a pretty good starting point I reckon.